RuihanGao/MIDI-3D/README.md

 python gradio_demo.py
 ```

+**Important!!** Please check out our instructional video!

+https://github.com/user-attachments/assets/4fc8aea4-010f-40c7-989d-6b1d9d3e3e09

 **The web demo is also available on [Hugging Face Spaces](https://huggingface.co/spaces/VAST-AI/MIDI-3D)!**

-Please check out our instructional video!

-https://github.com/user-attachments/assets/4fc8aea4-010f-40c7-989d-6b1d9d3e3e09

 ### Inference Scripts

 If running MIDI with command lines, you need to obtain the segmentation map of the scene image firstly.
 We provide a script to run [Grounded SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) in `scripts/grounding_sam.py`.
-An example:
+The following example command will produce a segmentation map in the `./segmentation.png`.

 ```Bash
 python -m scripts.grounding_sam --image assets/example_data/Cartoon-Style/04_rgb.png --labels lamp sofa table dog --output ./
 ```

-The above command will produce a segmentation map in the `./segmentation.png`.

-Then you can run MIDI with the rgb image and segmentation map, using our provided inference script `scripts/inference_midi.py`:
+Then you can run MIDI with the rgb image and segmentation map, using our provided inference script `scripts/inference_midi.py`.
+The following command will save the generated 3D scene `output.glb` in the output dir.

 ```Bash
 python -m scripts.inference_midi --rgb assets/example_data/Cartoon-Style/00_rgb.png --seg assets/example_data/Cartoon-Style/00_seg.png --output-dir "./"
 ```

-It will save the generated 3D scene `output.glb` in the output dir.

 **Important!!!**

-* We recommend using the interactive demo to get a segmentation map of moderate granularity.
+* We recommend using the [interactive demo](#launch-demo) to get a segmentation map of moderate granularity.
 * If instances in your image are too close to the image border, please add `--do-image-padding` to the running scripts of MIDI.

 ## Citation